Phantom139/PhantomBot/README.md

 ### Features ###
 This is a very basic Twitch IRC bot with a very flexible and easy to navigate code-base.
 At it's core, this bot has the following features:

-* Connection Interface via Linux Socket Instance
+* Connection via native Sockets
 * Message Parsing System to Inquire and Parse Twitch IRC Commands
-* Command Limit Instance to prevent the bot from exceeding the limits imposed by the Twitch API
+* Command Limit Instance to prevent the bot from exceeding the limits imposed by the Twitch IRC
 * Logging system for both command and chat logging
 * Admin User Interface to have quick access to defining users with administrative capabilities for in-stream commands
 * Custom Command System to allow quick and easy deployment of custom chat commands